Giladt2789/pods_limit_checker_tool/README.md

 ### One-Command Deployment (Recommended)

-The easiest way to get started is using the automated wrapper scripts:
+The easiest way to get started is using the automated wrapper scripts (given that there's a k8s cluster, minikube in my testing case):

 **For Kubernetes Deployment (Production):**